varigence/docs/bimlflex/scenarios/source-azure-postgres.md

 # Using Azure PostgreSQL Sources in BimlFlex

-This section covers importing metadata from an Azure PostgreSQL ('Postgres') database, so that this metadata becomes available in the BimlFlex app to further generate Azure Data Factory (ADF) and SSIS assets.
+This section covers importing metadata from an Azure PostgreSQL ('Postgres') database, so that this metadata becomes available in the BimlFlex app to further generate Azure Data Factory (ADF) and SQL Server Integration Services (SSIS) assets.

 For the purpose of this example, we use an Azure PostgreSQL database server that has been populated with the [AdventureWorks for Postgres Database](https://github.com/lorint/AdventureWorks-for-Postgres).

 ## Setup Connection in BimlFlex App

-1. Enter the [`Connection Name`](xref:bimlflex-connection-editor), for this example we will use 'APGSQL'.
+1. Enter the [`Connection Name`](xref:bimlflex-connection-editor), for this example we will use `APGSQL`.
 2. Select `Source System` for the Integration Stage.
 3. Select `OlEDB` for the Connection Type.
 4. Select `PostgreSQL` for the System Type.